Skip to content

 Example: Billing for CPU and GPU

-The following example charges users for GPU resources at twice the rate of CPU resources.
+To charge GPU usage at twice the rate of CPU usage:

 PartitionName=partition_name TRESBillingWeights="CPU=1.0,GRES/gpu=2.0"